 When I began my career as a school psychologist, I was astounded by the resilience of the children with whom I worked.
 Confronted with multiple hardships and crises, many of these kids overcame these obstacles and often reached out to others who were struggling.
 Providing such young people with support and school-based mental health services was a challenging, yet gratifying experience that I treasured.
 This work as a practitioner remains a part of who I am as a faculty member and I incorporate these experiences into my role as an instructor, advisor, mentor, and supervisor.

 My work as a practitioner has also fueled my passion to understand and address some of the most important and pressing issues in the schools, including school violence.
 I am committed to furthering our understanding of the risk factors and underlying causes of various child- and school-related crises, as well as to making connections between these mental health issues and achievement.
 Ultimately, my goal is to help enable school personnel to prevent and/or effectively intervene in crisis situations and to better meet the mental health and academic needs of all children and youth.

 I have the enviable position of teaching and mentoring exceptionally bright and committed students.
 The individuals who make up our program truly see themselves as advocates for those children and youth who face the most challenges and each of our students brings something unique to the classroom.
 I make an effort to support students in the development of critical, creative, and reflective thinking skills and to help them see how their unique background and experiences will contribute to their effectiveness as future school psychologists.

 Classes I teach at the University of Colorado Denver School of Education & Human Development:

-- Professional Issues in School Psychology - SPSY 6100
+- School Psychology: Professional and Legal Foundations - SPSY 6100

 - Psychoeducational Assessment I - SPSY 6150